3 Ways to Retain Giving Tuesday Donors in the New Year

 Share this article

-Another Giving Tuesday has come and gone; hopefully your efforts paid off in the form of new donors acquired, new social media followers, engaged volunteers, and an “extra” year-end gift from current loyal donors.
+Another Giving Tuesday has come and gone—hopefully your efforts paid off in the form of new donors acquired, new social media followers, engaged volunteers, and an “extra” year-end gift from current loyal donors.

-While you may still be exhausted from the whirlwind of activity during year-end, now is a great time to turn your attention the topic of donor retention, particularly if you invested heavily in new donor acquisition activities centered around Giving Tuesday.
+While you may still be exhausted from the whirlwind of activity during year-end, now is a great time to turn your attention to the topic of donor retention, particularly if you invested heavily in new donor acquisition activities centered around Giving Tuesday.

 Why?